ibm-cloud-docs/speech-to-text/models.md

 The service automatically adjusts the sampling rate of your audio to match the model that you specify.
 For more information, see [Sampling rate](/docs/services/speech-to-text/audio-formats.html#samplingRate).

 You can customize most models for improved speech recognition.
-For more information, see [Custom models](/docs/services/speech-to-text/input.html#custom).
+For more information, see [The customization interface](/docs/services/speech-to-text/custom.html).
 {: note}

 ## Supported language models